 Now, let's review key topics and questions you should explore.

 An experienced AV company will know what equipment to use for your situation.
 Ask specific questions about their hybrid event experience, equipment, practices, and overall capabilities before you hire.
-If there’s something you don’t understand, don’t hesitate to ask them to explain it in a different way — you should feel comfortable understanding how your event will work from a basic technical standpoint.
+If there’s something you don’t understand, don’t hesitate to ask them to explain it in a different way.
+The goal is for your AV team to know exactly what they need, and for you to feel confident in how your event will work from a technical standpoint.

-If you’re new to the world of hybrid events and want a behind-the-scenes look at the setup for a real hybrid event hosted by Webex Events, watch the following video!
+If you’re new to the world of hybrid events and want an example of the behind-the-scenes setup for a real hybrid event hosted by Webex Events, watch the following video!

 Consider and plan for how the cameras and other AV equipment will impact the layout and design of each room at your in-person venue.